RubenPants/RobotSimulator2D/README.md

 ## TODO

+* Random initial starting orientation for robot (between pi/2 and pi)
 * Self-adaptive NEAT?
 * Improve elite-history for species, put in config a decay time and keep elite species of the last X generations (currently only previous gen)
 * Test all of the fitness-functions!